 The Royal Coconut Coast took its name from its history as the home of Hawaii royalty and as a coconut plantation back in the day.
 What the east coast has done so well is preserve the beauty, culture and lifestyle of early Kauai.
 Here you’ll find ukulele makers and true folk art shops rather than ritzy brand-name goods for resort hoppers.
 The towns here retain the original Hawaiian charm of bygone days, and yet because this area holds the biggest residential population on the island, they also offer good professional services and conveniences: medical facilities, a full-service library, post office, several places of worship, public bus lines, and a wonderfully wide spectrum of eateries.
 Not to mention, some of the best resorts on Kauai, which bring us to:

-A FEW KAUAI HAWAII RESORT HIGHLIGHTS on the ROYAL COCONUT COAST
+A FEW KAUAI RESORTS on the ROYAL COCONUT COAST

 Outrigger Waipouli Beach Resort and Spa